 The latest in a series of interviews with script readers and consultants who would be worth your while to work with if you want to get your script in shape.
-Today’s spotlight is on Scott Parisien, formerly of Script Reader Pro.
-His script INCISION was a Bronze Prize Winner in the 2013 Page International Screenwriting Competition and is now in pre-production.
+Today’s spotlight is on Scott Parisien, a mentor, analyst and writer with Script Reader Pro.
+He wrote the feature FOXTER & MAX in 2019, and his script INCISION was a Bronze Prize Winner in the 2013 Page International Screenwriting Competition.

 1. What’s the last thing you read/watched that you thought was incredibly well-written?